The 9 Best Practices of Microlearning

 Make Microlearning Work for Your Company

 Translated literally, "micro" means small and "learning" stands for acquiring knowledge, understanding, studying.
 While "small learning" may not initially sound appealing, decades of irrefutable research show the principles and effectiveness of microlearning indicate that this is a misnomer.
-In fact, it has a huge impact on organisations who want to revolutionise their learning culture.
+In fact, it has a huge impact on organisations that want to revolutionise their learning culture.